microsoft/vscode-wiki/Roadmap.md

 ### Workbench
 - [ ] Workbench layout
    - [ ] Support for detachable workbench parts is our most upvoted [feature request](https://github.com/Microsoft/vscode/issues/10121) which due to [architectural issues](https://github.com/Microsoft/vscode/issues/10121#issuecomment-345497635) is challenging to implement.
 We will explore how we can work around this limitation.
 This investigation will focus on detaching terminals (2nd most upvoted feature request) and editors.
+   - [ ] :runner: Support a more flexible workbench layout such as allow sidebars on the left and the right.
+For example, you could have your outline on the right and the file explorer on the left.
 - [ ] Support to configure the workbench (also see https://github.com/microsoft/vscode/issues/115641)
    - [ ] Workbench font and font size
    - [ ] Workbench display density (small versus large buttons, compact activity bar)
    - [ ] Broaden support to customize the UI, e.g. configure available actions in the menu bar, context menus, toolbars.
 Investigate Bartender like support.
    - [ ] Introduce profiles describing appearance (and behavior) or the workbench (and extensions); related to _Sets of Settings_, maybe it's the same, we don't know yet; Examples: Text editor profile, IDE profile, Student profile
 - [ ] Explore to enable users (or the workbench on the user's behalf) to manage notifications
-- [ ] :runner: Improve handling opening a file when there are multiple editors available, for example, let the user choose on first open
+- [x] Improve handling opening a file when there are multiple editors available, for example, let the user choose on first open

 ### API
 - [ ] Clean-out or finalize APIs that have been in proposed mode for quite some time such as Search
 - [ ] Improve custom editors and custom views
-   - [ ] :runner: Improve data transfer between webviews and the extension host
+   - [x] Improve data transfer between webviews and the extension host
-   - [ ] Support web-workers in webviews
+   - [ ] :runner: Support web-workers in webviews
-- [ ] Our API provides access to open text editor, but not notebooks, or custom editors.
+- [ ] :runner: Our API provides access to open text editor, but not notebooks, or custom editors.
 Extension authors rely on less than optimal workarounds.
 - [ ] Enrich tree views to lower the need to implement a custom webview-based view (model-based search/filtering, inline editing, help text, large buttons, drag&drop, checkboxes)

 ### Settings
+- [ ] :runner: Provide high-fidelity support for additional settings types, such as colors.
 - [ ] Provide a simplified theme customization support ("define 6 base colors")
-- [ ] Provide extensions more control over the sequence and grouping of their settings in the settings editor, e.g., support to group *commonly used* settings.
+- [x] Provide extensions more control over the sequence and grouping of their settings in the settings editor, e.g., support to group *commonly used* settings.
-- [ ] Support private workspace settings
+- [x] Support private workspace settings
 - [ ] Support Sets of Settings/extensions users can switch between (e.g. note taking, java dev, react app); related to _Workspace Profiles_ (maybe it's the same, we don't know yet)

 ### Editor
 - [ ] Expand 'inline' experiences
-   - [ ] :runner: Inline values (on by default, see debugging)
+   - [x] Inline values (on by default, see debugging)
-   - [ ] Inline type hints (see language section)
+   - [x] Inline type hints (see language section)
 - [ ] Spell-checking as a driver for improving how a user interacts with diagnostics.
 Spelling errors are frequent and frequently on the same line.
 Going through the quick-fix is not sufficiently fluent.
 Outlook, for example, uses a single-click.

 ### Notebooks
 - [ ] :runner: Achieve feature parity with regular text editors: minimap, scrollbar markers, find across inputs and output
 - [ ] :runner: Public notebook API and allow dedicated notebook extensions in the VS Code marketplace; extension recommendations
 - [ ] Extend language servers to natively support notebooks
-- [ ] Explore improved debugging of notebook cell execution
+- [ ] :runner: Explore improved debugging of notebook cell execution
 - [ ] Investigate compliance test suites for notebook providers, renderers
 - [ ] See "Markdown" section for what may apply to markdown cells

 ### SCM / Pull Requests
 - [ ] :runner: Investigate synergies between the Core git, GHPRI, and GitLens (implementation sharing, plugin extensibility)
 - [ ] :runner: Bring GitHub closer into the inner loop across VS Code Core, and the GHPRI and GitLens extensions
-   - [ ] :runner: Support browsing and modifying GH repositories without a need to clone the repository or open a codespace
+   - [x] Support browsing and modifying GH repositories without a need to clone the repository or open a codespace
    - [x] Assign from overview editor
-   - [ ] :runner: Support resolving conversations
+   - [x] Support resolving conversations
    - [ ] Filter comments in comment view by resolved status
    - [ ] `@` and `#` completions everywhere including comments
 - [ ] Improve the diff experience